cjratcliff/ml-compiled/docs/density_estimation.rst

 """"""""""""""""""""
 Density estimation
 """"""""""""""""""""
 The problem of estimating the probability density function for a given set of observations.
-Once this is known it can be used to generate new samples from the distribution.

 Empirical distribution function
 ---------------------------------